 If your company’s original place of incorporation imposes some onerous or unsuitable regulatory requirements on your company, such as a relatively high corporate tax rate, then redomiciling to Singapore could help avoid having to comply with those requirements.

-Redomiciling to Singapore will allow you to leverage on Singapore’s Free Trade Agreement memberships
+Redomiciling to Singapore will allow you to leverage Singapore’s Free Trade Agreement memberships

-Practically, redomiciling and substantially shifting operations to Singapore would go hand-in-hand, making it easier for your company to take advantage of the various Free Trade Agreements which Singapore is a party to.
+Practically, redomiciling and substantially shifting operations to Singapore would go hand-in-hand, making it easier for your company to take advantage of the various Free Trade Agreements to which Singapore is a party.

-Redomiciling to Singapore signals your commitment to do business in this region
+Redomiciling to Singapore signals your commitment to doing business in this region